 Have some fun while making your way through the Expo by playing the Home & Garden Scavenger Hunt!

 Using the game card and the floor plans located in the Guide, navigate the Expo to find all of the companies listed on the card.
 Receive a stamp from each company and once your card is complete, turn it in at the welcome booth in either the Pavilion or Presidents’ Hall to enter a drawing.
-Sixteen $50 value prizes will be awarded in total!
+Twenty $50 gift cards to local vendors will be awarded in total!